All Products

 Important

-The configuration filled in here has a higher priority than the AccessKey configured in core-site.xml.
+The configuration that you enter here has a higher priority than the AccessKey pair configured in the core-site.xml file.

 core-site.xml